parthpatel-15/JavaProgramming-project-1/README.md

 # JavaProgramming-project-1

 This GitHub repository contains Java programs organized into three exercises:
+The exercises cover various Java programming concepts, including user input, arrays, random number generation, and method overloading.
+Each exercise is contained within its respective package in the src directory.
 # Exercise-1: Multiple-Choice Quiz

 Driver.java: Main class to run the program.
 Creates an instance of the Test class and calls its inputAns method.